 Choosing an accessibility solution

 It’s possible that IT Services in your HEI may not have a solution that suits your data material.
-In some cases, the best solution may exist in another organisation, but sometimes your HEI needs to set up a separate system for your project, or procure necessary software.
+In some cases, the best solution may exist in another organization, but sometimes your HEI needs to set up a separate system for your project, or procure necessary software.
 If you consult with IT Services when you are writing the application for research funding, you can make sure to budget for any costs involved.

 A secure solution may not be the most simple solution.
 If sufficient security requires a very complex workflow, a consequence may be that project members don’t do what they are supposed to do (such is human nature).
 So when you plan for how to achieve the best combination of accessibility and security, you should consult with colleagues in your HEI or your network to hear about which solutions have worked for them.
-For many data types there are no standardised solutions and best practices to protect the material, while still keeping it accessible to all relevant parties in a project.
+For many data types there are no standardized solutions and best practices to protect the material, while still keeping it accessible to all relevant parties in a project.
 If that is the case for you, you need to find a reasonable compromise in dialogue with IT Services and legal support.